How much is your car worth?

 The Mazda 6 has a larger trunk than the Jetta GLI (14.7 vs. 14.1 cubic feet).

 To allow full utilization of available cargo room, the Mazda 6’s trunk lid uses concealed beam hinges that don’t intrude into the trunk.
-Its intrusive beam hinge reduces the Jetta GLI’s useful trunk space.
+The Jetta GLI’s useful trunk space is reduced by its intrusive beam hinge.

 The Mazda 6 Grand Touring Reserve/Signature has a standard heads-up display that projects speed and other key instrumentation readouts in front of the driver’s line of sight, allowing drivers to view information without diverting their eyes from the road.
 The Jetta GLI doesn’t offer a heads-up display.